MAPSuio/spring-challenge17/hack_the_gibson/README.md

 *G*, *N* becomes *R*, *F* becomes *A*, and so on.

 To encrypt or decrypt a whole text we do this for every letter in the text.
-In this example the plaintext "HELLO MAPS" would become the ciphertext "CEIIG BFMD".
+In this example the plaintext `HELLO MAPS` would become the ciphertext `CEIIG BFMD`.

 In the ciphertext below the plaintext alphabet "ABCDEFGHIJKLMNOPQRSTUVWXYZ" is used.
 Spaces and line breaks are as in